John Hamilton Reynolds: John Keats

 His friend Leigh Hunt supported his writing and introduced him to another young poet Hunt greatly admired, the then unknown John Keats.
 Together with Percy Bysshe Shelley, the two were featured by Hunt in his 1816 article on a “new school of poets”, called ‘’Young Poetry’’.
 Keats and Reynolds became friends, encouraging and challenging each other in their quest for literary recognition.
 Keats was in 1819 to praise Reynolds’ Wordsworth parody, ‘’Peter Bell: A Lyrical Ballad’’; and it is in witty parody that Reynolds is now considered to have been at his poetic best.

 Personal life

-In 1822, he married Eliza Drewe, which led to a friendship and literary collaboration with her brother-in-law, Thomas Hood.
+In 1822, he married Eliza Drewe.
+This led to a friendship and literary collaboration with her brother-in-law, Thomas Hood.
 Together the two wrote several comic and satirical pieces, the most popular being Odes and Addresses to Great People in 1825.

-Tragedy struck in 1835 when his ten-year-old daughter Lucy died.
-He was bankrupt in 1838 but continued earning a small income writing.
-In 1847 he moved to the Isle of Wight as assistant clerk in a county court.
-Reynolds became depressed and started drinking heavily, although he was not without friends and admirers to the end.
-In 1852, Reynolds was found dead in the bedroom of his father's apartment in Newport, three months after his birthday.
+Tragedy struck in 1834 when his ten-year-old daughter Lucy died.

+Described as 'John Hamilton Reynolds, Great Marlborough street, Oxford Street, money scrivener' he was declared bankrupt in May 1838.

+One obituary asserts that unluckily for him, Reynolds became involved with Mr. Gully (John Gully?) which led to him betting on events which did not always turn out as he expected.
+The consequences being so disastrous (bankruptcy) that he gave up his practice of law and sought the ‘quietude’ of the Isle of Wight.

+In 1847 he was appointed Clerk for the district of Newport, Isle of Wight in the County of Southampton.

+John died at Node Hill [Upper St James Street], Newport on 15th November 1852, and was buried in the St Thomas’ Church Burial Ground on 19th of November.

+It was recorded in 1913 that visitors looking for his grave had difficulty finding it due to the illegibility of the inscription on the headstone and the neglected state of the grave.
+At that time the headstone was renovated, the inscription made readable and the further inscription “THE FRIEND OF KEATS” added to the headstone.

+In the 1950’s the Burial Ground was cleared of most memorials and was laid out as a public park known as Church Litten, the headstone for John H. Reynolds was retained and today (2025) although the headstone does not mark the position of John's grave, it is preserved and is positioned against the wall on the west side of the park, adjacent to the Mountbatten Library.